IRS Form 1041 is an income tax return for estates and trusts, similar to Form 1040 for individuals.

 Any income that would have belonged to the deceased person or that is earned by assets in the estate is considered estate income.

-Common examples of estate income include rents from real estate in the estate, salary that wasn’t paid to the deceased person before death, or interest on an estate bank account.
+Common examples of estate income include rents from real estate in the estate, a salary that wasn’t paid to the deceased person before death, or interest on an estate bank account.

 Can you avoid filing an estate return?